 The world-famous Exxon logo characterizes this company as a leader in the energy market.
 It embodies hidden aggression, an aspiration for dominance, and inner strength.
 The emblem’s visual dynamics perfectly convey the idea of fuel-powered vehicles.

-In 1911, the U.S. Supreme Court ruled that the Standard Oil Trust violated antitrust laws and ordered its breakup into 34 independent companies.
-The Standard Oil Company of New Jersey inherited many of the trust’s assets and became independent.
+In 1911, the US Supreme Court ruled that Standard Oil violated antitrust law and ordered the trust to be split into 34 independent companies.
+Standard Oil of New Jersey inherited many of the former trust’s assets and developed as a separate oil company.
+During the 1920s, it expanded abroad, explored oil opportunities in the Middle East, partnered with Imperial Oil in Canada, and used the Esso name for service stations, based on the initials “SO.”

 Meaning and History